chrishwright/metronome/README.md

 5) You can adjust the tempo by using the input selector or tapping the ‘tap tempo’ button.

-6) If you have a Spotify developer account, you can enable it by plugging in your encrypted key in the 'env.js' file.
+6) If using the 'Song Tempo Lookup' function, refer to the installation instructions.
 Then click the ‘Song Tempo Lookup’ button.
 From here you can follow the instructions and input data.
 Submit will return requested results.

 7) Choose a different style for the metronome by selecting from the drop down.